ApprenticeAI/frapy/docs/topics/developer-tools.rst

 .. autofunction:: frapy.utils.curl.curl_to_request_kwargs

-Note that to translate a cURL command into a Scrapy request, you may use `curl2frapy <https://michael-shub.github.io/curl2frapy/>`_.
+Note that to translate a cURL command into a Frapy request, you may use `curl2frapy <https://michael-shub.github.io/curl2frapy/>`_.

 As you can see, with a few inspections in the `Network`-tool we